-Through our discussions with organisations, NFP and universities one thing has always been clear.
-You don’t have to sell the benefits of mentoring.
+Through our discussions with organisations, NFPs, and universities one thing has always been clear – you don’t have to sell the benefits of mentoring.
 It seems that the overwhelming majority of people believe that mentoring is a worthwhile exercise.
 Yet many still don’t ‘officially’ have a program in place.

 As organisations focus time, effort and money implementing other ‘new-age’ training and development initiatives, the reality is that these programs are often viewed with an element of scepticism from potential participants.
 Employees these days have a high “BS” radar!